glasnt/talks/2019_02_FFSConf/deckset_ffs.md

 -- My boss.

 ^ I was working as a site reliability engineer, in a shop where the only language was Python.
 This was said at my annual review.

+^ OR

+^ Oh, did I mention the fact that I'm also: PSF, PyConAU Director?

 ^ Oh, sorry, that's not entirely right.